DaVikingMan/FalconXOS/Updates.md

 Although changelog.js still doesn't work in FalconXOS, you can run the RunChangelog.sh script to run it

-The shell script 'start' has also been added to run FalconXOS instead of running of 'dotnet run' In order to run these shell scripts, you need to:
+The shell script 'start' has also been added to run FalconXOS instead of running of 'dotnet run' If the shell script doesn't run and gives an error, you need to:

 Give permission by running:
 chmod +x name-of-script